buddhaman/tim_engine/readme.txt

 - 2D lighting.
 - Training mode: Get body close to ball.
 Implement with tournaments just like football simulation.
 - Write memory manager and give block to physics engine.
 Makes it easier to just throw away.
+- Improve gui library.
+Current solution is very ugly.
+- RenderGroup statistics.
+Debug window.

 NOW:

-- LineRectangle rendering.
-- SemiCircle rendering.
-- Line semicircle rendering.
-- Reimplement Clipping.
-- RenderGroup in simulation screen
-- Implement render target (FBO).
+- Two pass blur filter with bigger kernel.
-- Use rendergroups to draw shadow.
+- Use right aspect ratio for shadows.

 BRAIN EDIT SCREEN:
 - Refactor edit code.
 Make multiple states, one for brain, one for body.